CeeGitau/CeeGitau/README.md

 - 👋 Hi, I’m @CeeGitau
-- 👀 I’m interested in learning various coding languages
+- 👀 I’m interested in Software Engineering and Cybersecurity
-- 🌱 I mostly code in Python and I am currently learning C#
+- 🌱 I mostly code in Python but I am adverse with C#, C++ and Java
-- 💞️ I’m looking to collaborating on various projects that will help me grow as a programmer and hopefully we can learn from each other
+- 💞️ I’m looking to learn and grow as a programmer and having fun while I'm at it :)
 - 📫 How to reach me ...

 <!---